ZencypherSolutions/semaphore-stellar-contracts/CONTRIBUTING.md

 ## Final Notes

-Again, thank you for considering to contribute to Semaphore Stellar.
+Thank you for considering to contribute to Semaphore Stellar.
 Your contribution is invaluable to us.
 We hope this guide makes the contribution process clear and answers any questions you might have.
 If not, feel free to ask on [Telegram](https://t.me/+-9623JNgGjEyNzI5).